SuraiyaMahmuda/Animal-Face-Classification/README.md

-# 🐶 Animal Face Classification
+# 🐶🐱 Animal Face Classification

 This project implements a deep learning model to classify different **animal faces** using Convolutional Neural Networks (CNNs).
-It is designed to handle multi-class image classification tasks and was developed using **Python** and **TensorFlow/Keras** in a **Jupyter Notebook** environment.
+It is designed to handle multi-class image classification tasks to leveraging transfer learning with modern CNN architectures and PyTorch, the model is trained on a structured dataset to recognize various animal faces with high accuracy.

 ---